Japan has many of its own shellfish.

 It has a wonderfully chewy texture and a unique crunchiness.
 The abalone, in summer is especially rich in glycogen and Umami.

-Rock oysters, also known as summer oysters, are large and creamy.
-They are eaten with sushi or lightly cooked in Sake.
+These oysters are much creamier and larger than the usual ones.
+They are eaten with sushi (not sashimi) or lightly cooked in Sake.

 Overseas eats oysters are called “Magaki”,ordinary oysters in Japan.
 This season is winter.